Tadhi/FSND-Coffee-Shop-Project-3/README.md

 ## Installing project dependencies:
-This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the frontend directory of this repository.
-After cloning, open your terminal and run:
+* This project uses NPM to manage software dependencies.
+* NPM relies on the package.json file located in the frontend directory of this repository.
+* After cloning, open your terminal and run:
 ```
 npm install
 ```

 ## Running Your Frontend in Dev Mode:
 ```
 ionic serve